yhwh-script/examples/README.md

 # examples
-Examples of customElements for the @yhwh-script/elements framework.
+Examples of custom elements for @yhwh-script/elements